georgeleve/georgeleve/README.md

 ### About me
 - 🔭 I’m currently working on my Computer Science Degree at the University of Crete (2018-2022)
-- 🌱 I’m currently learning Full Stack Development using Java in the backend
+- 🌱 Right now I am learning Full Stack Development using Java on the backend
 - 💬 Ask me about anything you want, I will try to answer even though I don't have all the answers
 - 📫 How to reach me: leventopoulos.george@gmail.com
 - ⚡ Fun fact: I like Travelling, Cooking and going to the Gym